 that we, also, should serve one another with love and humility, having received the redemption that He bought.

 Jesus loved His disciples to the end; He died for us all, having laid aside His glory.

 And, as at that Passover meal, when His task was finished, He sat down…but now He’s seated at His Father’s right hand, in completion of this true redemption story!

 P. A. Oltrogge

-“Sitting down, He called the twelve and said to them, ‘If anyone wants to be first, he shall be last of all and servant of all.’”
+“And sitting down, He called the twelve and said to them, ‘If anyone wants to be first, he shall be last of all, and servant of all.’”
 Mark 9:35

 Jesus’ blood, the cleansing flood…